michaelilkanayev1997/Game-Of-Death/README.md

 ### `ABOUT THE GAME:`

    This is a third person game that takes inspiration from Bruce lee's "GAME OF DEATH" movie in 1978.
-   The players's main purpose is to go through three stages (floors) of bosses and challenges,where eacg stage is more difficult that the previous one.
+   The players's main purpose is to go through three stages (floors) of bosses and challenges,where each stage is more difficult that the previous one.

 ### `THE GAME CONTAINS THE FOLLOWING:`